 Vaccination in Pharmacies

-Some pharmacies in Toronto offer Pfizer and Moderna vaccines.
+Some pharmacies offer Pfizer and Moderna vaccines.
 Client must have health card or other government issued identification.

 To receive Moderna, people must be 25 or older (although those 18-24 years can receive Moderna with informed consent).
-To receive Pfizer, people must be turning 12 years by the end of 2021 or older at time of vaccination.
-To find participating pharmacy, click vaccine locations Those between 12-17 should only book with a location that offers Pfizer.
+To receive Pfizer, people must be 5 years or older.
+To find participating pharmacy, click vaccine locations

 Vaccine has been given to certain clinics and physicians offices.
-Primary care providers will NOT take appointments by request, but will contact eligible patients directly to book an appointment.
+Primary care providers will NOT take appointments by request, but will contact eligible patients directly.